protecting our way of life.

-UTBB’s work is guided by the results in the Bristol Bay Regional Visioning Project, a comprehensive project outlining a sustainable future that honors our traditional values and way of life.
-As a political division of our member tribal governments our work is primarily focused in three areas:
+Our work is guided by the results in the Bristol Bay Regional Visioning Project, a comprehensive project outlining a sustainable future that honors our traditional values and way of life.
+As a political division of our member tribal governments, our work is primarily focused in three areas:

-* Tribal Consultation with the Federal Government on issues affecting our Native way of life
+Tribal consultation with government agencies on issues affecting our Native way of life,

-* Grassroots organizing in the local, statewide, and national arena.
+Grassroots organizing in the local, statewide, and national arena and

-UTBB works to ensure the voice of Bristol Bay’stribal citizens is reaching the decision makers and federal agencies that make critical decisions affecting our communities.
-UTBB also engages in grassroots organizing in the Bristol Bay region and beyond, ensuring the public is engaged and aware of large-scale mining issues affecting Bristol Bay.
-Another important component of UTBB’s work is working with the future leaders of the Bristol Bay region:our youth.
-UTBB’s Youth Empowerment Project strives to help train young leaders to become powerful advocates for indigenous people, environmental justice, and a sustainable future in Bristol Bay.
+We work to ensure the voices of Bristol Bay’s tribal citizens are reaching the decision makers, elected leadership and federal agencies that make critical decisions affecting our communities.
+We also engage in grassroots organizing in the Bristol Bay region and beyond, ensuring that the public is engaged in and aware of the large-scale mining issues affecting Bristol Bay.
+Another important component of our work is helping to prepare the future leaders of Bristol Bay - our youth.
+UTBB’s Youth Empowerment Project strives to help train young leaders to become effective advocates for indigenous people, environmental justice and a sustainable future in Bristol Bay.

-In 2010, nine federally-recognized Alaska Native tribes, joined by commercial & sport fishermen, petitioned the Environmental Protection Agency (EPA) to pursue measures under the Clean Water Act’s Section 404(c) to protect Bristol Bay’s salmon and prohibit the development of all large-scale hard-rock mines in the Bristol Bay Watershed.
+In 2010, six federally-recognized Alaska Native tribes, joined by commercial & sport fishermen, petitioned the Environmental Protection Agency (EPA) to pursue measures under the Clean Water Act’s Section 404(c) to protect Bristol Bay’s salmon and prohibit the development of all large-scale hard-rock mines in the Bristol Bay Watershed.
 In response to their request, the EPA initiated a scientific study, looking at the potential impacts that large-scale mining could have on Bristol Bay and its salmon populations.
-In January 2014, after three years of research and two scientific peer reviews, the EPA released its final watershed assessment, concludingthat a mine like Pebble could result in: lost salmon habitat (rivers, lakes, wetlands), degradation of the ecosystem (water quality, contamination), and the risk of an environmental disaster.
-At the continued urging of Alaskans, the EPA initiated Section 404(c) as a way to take proactive measures to limit certain mining activities in the Bristol Bay watershed, specifically activities that would involve disposing high volumes of dredge and fill material (i.e., mining wasterock) into Bristol Bay’s sensitive salmon habitat.
-Upon the release of its draftdetermination, the EPA started a public comment period, which ended on September 19th, 2014.
-EPA is expected to release their Recommended Determination on February 4, 2015.
+In January 2014, after three years of research, and two scientific peer reviews, the EPA released its final watershed assessment, concluding that a mine like Pebble could result in: loss of salmon habitat (rivers, lakes, wetlands), degradation of the ecosystem (water quality, contamination), and the risk of an environmental disaster.
+At the continued urging of Alaskans, the EPA initiated Section 404(c) as a way to take proactive measures to limit certain mining activities in the Bristol Bay watershed - specifically activities that would involve disposing high volumes of dredge and fill material (i.e.: mining waste rock and tailings) into Bristol Bay’s sensitive salmon habitat.